 Many tourists who want to maximize their holidays “on the last day” end up paying the additional fee (penalty) because they wrongly assume that the visa is valid for a month.
 So watch particularly the months that have 31 days.

-Good reasons for overstaying: If you have good and valid reasons for overstaying longer than three days (e.g., hospitalization, flight cancellations due to volcanic ashes, strike, etc.) then you still pay the penalty, but you won’t get hassled even if you overstayed for 2 weeks (higher forces were at work).
+If you have good and valid reasons for overstaying longer than three days (e.g., hospitalization, flight cancellations due to volcanic ashes, strike, etc.), then you still pay the penalty, but you won’t get hassled even if you overstayed for two weeks (higher forces were at work).
 However, make sure to bring the necessary documents with you, that can proof your valid reasons.

 See also Transportation on Lake Toba.